 5. If you are staying at a Good Neighbor Hotel, you can buy your tickets there.

 Disney has designated a number of hotels in the vicinity of Disneyland as Good Neighbor Hotels.
 These hotels offer some conveniences to guests, including the ability to purchase tickets at the hotel front desk.
 Ticket purchasing privileges save you time in the morning so you don’t need to wait in line at the regular ticket kiosks and miss rope drop.

 But I know you are looking to save money as well as time, right?
-It’s even better to purchase your Disneyland tickets in advance with TravelingMom partner Parksavers.
+It’s even better to purchase your Disneyland tickets in advance with TravelingMom partner Get Away Today.
 This agency partners with Disney to provide the very same tickets for a discount if you purchase at least 48 hours in advance.
-Use code TM2 to save an additional $2 per ticket over the already discounted prices.

 6. Many hotels charge for parking.